 A new handset named Galaxy A50 has been seen on the benchmark website Geekbench.
-It is suspected to be the successor of Galaxy A5.
-The Samsung Galaxy A50 is listed by the model name SM-A505FN revealing to be powered by Samsung’s mid-range Exynos 9610 chipset under the hood.
+It is suspected to be the successor of the Galaxy A5.
+The Samsung Galaxy A50 is listed by the model SM-A505FN, which is powered by Samsung’s mid-range Exynos 9610 chipset under the hood.

 The phone is expected to be of 4GB RAM.
 To let you know, the Exynos 9610 chipset was announced in March this year.
 The SoC is manufactured on a processor of 10nm FinFET and will probably power at least a few mid-range Galaxy smartphones next year.